 That means the requirements are also changing if you want to train your own drivers to get their CDLs.

-The new Entry-Level Driver Training (ELDT) rule is effective February 7, 2022!
+The new Entry-Level Driver Training (ELDT) rule was effective on February 7, 2022.
 Learn how this major change impacts your fleet as J. J. Keller® Senior Transportation Safety Editor Jill Schultz provides answers to your key questions!

 J. J. Keller® ELDT Solutions

-We have everything you need to comply with the new ELDT rule ahead of the deadline.
+We have everything you need to comply with the new ELDT rule.
 Our services include:

 Trainer Certification Program certifies your trainers to train entry-level drivers according to the new rule using J. J. Keller curriculum.
 An expert J. J. Keller instructor will educate your trainers on how to effectively deliver both the theory and behind-the-wheel entry-level driver training.
 Plus, we'll provide full support to ensure your company is registered on the Training Provider Registry (TPR).